FAQ

 Here are some examples of some themes and questions that you can ask at your interview:

-• Who should I be following on Twitter?
+- Who should I be following on social media?

 One of the most important things to do though is, after your interview, make sure you write a thank you letter and follow up regularly every 3-5 months through emails or phone calls to keep that connection together.
 You never know when this network might come in handy.